Open topic with navigation

 As you click on items in the Sidebar tree, a breadcrumb at the top of the Content Area tracks where you are in the tree and creates a series of clickable links.
 You can use the breadcrumb to go back one or two pages at a time or skip around in a single branch of the Sidebar hierarchy.

-The Summary tab provides a way to answer the following types of questions:
+The Summary tab provides a way to begin answering the following types of questions:

 What part of our GIS infrastructure needs the most attention?

 The display in the Summary tab is dynamic; it changes and updates continuously as Analytics collects data.
 The panels are essentially a list of the most urgent active alarms.
 Red means that the alarm is critical, orange indicates a warning that a resource is not running optimally.
 If there are no alarms, you will see the following message: